 - Traditional Band Powered Spearguns – One advantage of operating a band powered speargun is its nearly complete silence when firing.
 Considering how easy it is to both maintain and use this piece of spearfishing equipment, it’s no wonder most underwater hunters prefer it to old school pneumatic spearguns.

 - Roller Spearguns – Roller spearguns have been around since the beginning of spearfishing, though new improvements in materials and designs have fueled a return in their popularity.
-While also powered by large rubber bands, roller spearguns pull the rubber and shaft over two rollers mounted at the front of the gun.
+While also powered by large rubber bands, roller spearguns pull the rubber and shaft over rollers mounted at the front of the gun.
 The advantage here is that the bands apply steady and consistent energy to the shaft allowing for a longer stroke than traditional spearguns.
 Another advantage is that these guns have relatively no recoil, as the rubber and shaft’s energy cancel each other out.

 Components to Consider

 Of course, there are still a few considerations to make after you’ve decided which type of speargun you’ll be using.
-Like all spearfishing gear there is no universal speargun solution for everyone, it comes down to a matter of personal preference and abilities.
+Like all spearfishing gear there is no universal speargun solution for everyone.
+It comes down to a matter of personal preference and abilities.
 There are moving parts when it comes to your speargun.
 Let’s dive in!

 - Speargun Bands – When selecting your speargun bands, the two most important factors to consider are stretch and diameter.
-Shorter bands require more strength to equip, but they also provide more power when shooting.
+Shorter bands require more strength to load, but they also provide more power when shooting.

 If you’re a beginner, you want to go with equipment that is easy to use and maintain.
 For more information and a wide range of spearfishing gear for beginners and experts alike, contact Neptonics today.